urielbitton/amplify-commerce/README.md

 - guest add to cart and checkout features with LS - fix LS bug (if enabled)
 - implement firebase admin sdk (to manage users: firebase.google.com/docs/auth/admin/manage-users)
 - implement algolia search to search db instead of local searches where applicable
+- ask on SO how to keep product updates concurrent
 ***- Go back and trace entire app to make sure to add all missing features (like searches, sorts, etc)

 V2 Features to add